BlueMirrors/cvu/README.md

 Note: We are performing more benchmarks, we will update info later on.

-Based on 500 inference interations after 10 iterations of warmups.
+Based on 500 inference iterations after 10 iterations of warmups.
 Includes Image Preprocessing (letterboxing etc.), Model Inference and Output Postprocessing (NMS, Scale-Coords, etc.) time.

 | Backend    | FPS     |
 | ---------- | ------- |